prawarpoudel/Intro-To-Algorithms/readme.md

 ### I:

-The basic of all the sorting is Selection Sort.
+The basic of all the sorting is **Selection Sort**.
 This would be the sorting algorithm that we might come up with when we wrote our first sorting algorithm.
 Basically, what is done here is that we find the minimum item from the list and place it in the starting position.
 We do this operation for as many times as there are elements in the array -1 each time leaving out the first element from the list. eg. a[1........n],a[2....n],a[3.....n] etc

 ```python
 import random